 A Comment-only review allows the WG to gather input from a broader audience on documents in process; be they requirements documents, possible informative documents, or candidates for normative status.

 HQ notifies all current members of the intent to form a review group at least 30 days prior to scheduled ballot open date.
-Review group signup is allowed up to one week prior to the close of the ballot period.
+Review group signup is allowed up untilthe the time that the ballot open.

 Although the TSC may approve multiple iterations of a Comment-only ballot, they are typically conducted once to gather input.
 An informative document or DSTU review ballot may remain active until the content is either approved or withdrawn.